 Apple cider vinegar is highly acidic, so take care to avoid irritating your skin with it.
 Never apply ACV directly to the skin without diluting it first.

+Using too much ACV, or using undiluted ACV, can cause tooth enamel erosion.
 Clinical reports of people burning their throats on ACV are extremely rare, but it is a potential risk.

 Make an appointment with your doctor as soon as you notice any of the signs and symptoms of a UTI.
 Common symptoms include:

 - an intense, persistent urge to urinate

 - a burning sensation when you urinate

 - urinating small amounts at a time, frequently